AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/quickbase-modules.md

 feature: Workfront Fusion
 exl-id: 3c94a6d8-6994-40b1-b4fe-2de09795799c
 ---
-# Quickbase modules
+# [!DNL Quickbase] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Quickbase, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Quickbase], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).